 Depreciation rates apply to the cost of assets.

-Intangible assets are amortized either within the terms specified in the contract or over a 20-year period.
+Intangible assets are amortised either within the terms specified in the contract or over a 20-year period.

-Goodwill cannot be amortized in Ecuador, but there are limited exceptions.
+Goodwill cannot be amortised in Ecuador, but there are limited exceptions.

-Organization, experimentation, and pre-operational expenses can be amortized over five years at the rate of 20% per year.
+Organisation, experimentation, and pre-operational expenses can be amortised over five years at the rate of 20% per year.

 Interest on debts incurred for business purposes are deductible.